-The Hamsa’s meaning of providing protection and strength is so cool to me and I love the idea of wearing it on you, whether as a cuff, ring or earrings.
+Hamsa’s meaning of providing protection and strength is so cool to me and I love the idea of wearing it on you, whether as a cuff, ring, or earrings.
 I also find the Hamsa’s history to be particularly fascinating, as it was commonly worn by women to provide strength and boost fertility.

 I hope this little blog post provides you with new insight into the Hamsa symbol–and if you have one of Zenned Out’s Hamsa charms, I hope it provides you with great strength throughout your days!